allison9y/prestoi/README.md

 Sequence Lengths : Chain A : 328, Chain B : 318 <br />
 Number of models generated per stoichiometry :- 25 <br />
 Device Configuration for running PreStoi and AlphaFold3:- CPU : AMD EPYC 7643 2.3 Ghz, RAM : 512 GB, GPU : One Nvidia A100 (80 GB) <br />
-The average runtime of testing all 9 stochichiometry candidates (A1B1, A1B2, A1B3, A2B1, A2B2, A2B3, A3B1, A3B2, A3B3) is 266 minutes.
+The average runtime of testing all 9 stoichiometry candidates (A1B1, A1B2, A1B3, A2B1, A2B2, A2B3, A3B1, A3B2, A3B3) is 266 minutes.

 ## The PreStoi installation requires four steps:
 ### 1. Download PreStoi package